regisrex/json-base/README.md

 **4. Perform crud on the schemas as you need it**

 Let's have a simple tutorial on how we can use this `json-base`.
 We're going to create a simple app to interact with our models where we can get all the  users, get a particular user with a unique key or get a group of users but not all.
 The developer can also get a limited number of users if he or she specifies the limit argument in the get function.
-We're doing this in [tutorial](#3-a-simple-tutorial) section
+We're doing this in [tutorial](#a-simple-tutorial) section

-## 3. A simple tutorial
+## A simple tutorial

 **Table of contents**
 1. Getting data with get() api